Sergio Lobera on his lacklustre record against Bengaluru FC: The past is in the past, will not affect the future | Goal.com

 Although the Islanders recorded a 2-0 win against Hyderabad and Kerala in their last two games, Lobera thinks that it will not be easy to score as Bengaluru are a tough nut to crack.

 "I think it's going to be a different game than the last two.
-Bengaluru are very compact and very good in defense.
-It will be difficult for us and we need to manage the situation," said he Spaniard.
+Bengaluru are very compact and very good in defence.
+It will be difficult for us and we need to manage the situation," said the Spaniard.

 ATK Mohun Bagan have gone a point clear of Mumbai City after their win against NorthEast United.
 But with a game in hand and an opportunity to beat the Kolkata giants on January 11, Lobera wants to put no pressure on his side to reclaim the top spot.
 Currently, he does not want to look at the table and instead is focussing on the next match.

 "We need to enjoy playing football and put out focus in every game.
 Our focus now is on the game against Bengaluru.
-Step by step, game by game, we need to improve.
+Step-by-step, game-by-game, we need to improve.
 At the end of the season, the table is important but now the most important thing is the next game.
-We don't feel pressure.
+We don't feel any pressure.
 We are playing good football and we have had very good results until now.

 "I think all motivation depends on ourselves more than other teams.
 This doesn't depend on ATK [Mohun Bagan] or other teams' results.
 We need to work and improve our level in every game.
 The start of the season was very good for us but in this season you can see that it can change in a few games.
 ATK are doing a very good job but there are good teams in the competition and everything can change any time."